 Before of Kitchen with Dated Wood Cabinetry

-Honestly, it took a bit of convincing to reassure my clients that my plan would work and not result in a half-baked result.
+Honestly, it took a bit of convincing to reassure my clients that painting wood paneling would work and not result in a half-baked result.
 They thought they needed to rip out all their cabinetry and start over, which would have been prohibitively expensive.
 They were paralyzed by fear and lack of vision.
 Once I gained their trust, we began moving forward towards an amazing outcome.
 The proof is in the photos.
 Get ready for the transformation . . .

 After – Same Cabinets, Painted White

-Note how the penisula was really narrow and not terribly functional – that was about to change.
+Note how the peninsula was really narrow and not terribly functional – that was about to change.
 Here’s another angle of the “before” condition of the kitchen:

 Kitchen Before Design Intervention

-Granite countertops, stainless steel appliances, and updated lighting helped bring the kitchen into the 21st century.
-But the paint updates really make the biggest impact.
-The hutch you see to the left is great addtional storage for a kitchen with no pantry.
+Granite countertops, stainless steel appliances, and updated lighting helped bring the kitchen into the 21st century, but the paint updates really make the biggest impact.
+The hutch you see to the left is great additional storage for a kitchen with no pantry.
 It was previously in the dining room, but I encouraged my clients to paint the dated oak piece white and move it into the kitchen.
 Notice the expanded coffee bar area with seating – the existing peninsula with an extended countertop created a new space for seating.